Removing Unsightly Veins from Face and Hands in Our Office

 Injecting hand veins is similar to injection leg veins.
-Both procedures are done in our office and no anesthetic is needed.
-Only medications with a long record of safety are used, and all equipment is single-use and disposable.
-A small cotton compression bandage is worn for two hours after treatment.
-Hand vein sclerotherapy is virtually painless.
-You may drive home immediately.
-All activity, without limitation, is permitted.
+Fortunately, we do both procedures in our office and there is no need for an anesthetic.
+Additionally, we only use medications with a long record of safety and we use only single-use and disposable equipment.
+Subsequently, you would wear a small cotton compression bandage for two hours after the treatment.
+On top of that, hand vein sclerotherapy is virtually painless.
+After the procedure, you may drive home immediately.
+Moreover, all activity, without limitation, is permitted.

-The anatomy of the arm and hand is very much like that of the leg and foot.
-There are many veins which are able to return blood to the heart.
-Superficial veins (the surface veins we can see under the skin) are not essential, since there is a rich network of deep veins that is more than adequate to drain the hand.
-When treating hand and arm veins, we are always careful to preserve at least one arm vein for future administration of intravenous medications.
+Above all, the anatomy of the arm and hand is very much like that of the leg and foot.
+In other words, there are many veins which are able to return blood to the heart.
+In addition, superficial veins (the surface veins we can see under the skin) are not essential.
+There is a rich network of deep veins that is more than adequate to drain the hand.
+Furthermore, when we treat hand and arm veins, we always preserve at least one arm vein.
+The reason for this is to be able to provide a future administration of intravenous medications.

 In a nutshell, there is no significant risk associated with hand vein treatment.
-Mild hand swelling may be present for a few days and there may also be some tenderness in treated areas, but these resolve quickly.
+To clarify, mild hand swelling could occur for a few days.
+Furthermore, you may also experience some tenderness in treated areas.
+However, these issues resolve quickly.